tinpotnick/project-mediaswitch/control/readme.md

 }
 ```

-The cal object is now available.
+The call object is now available.

 ```JSON
 {